Memory-Boosting Super Foods Every Senior Should Be Eating

 As most seniors know, the older we get, the more and more important it becomes to take care of our bodies.
 This is why maintaining a proper, balanced and healthy diet is so important for all seniors.
 However, when it comes to managing this type of healthy diet, one of the most important things that seniors should pay attention to, is adding plenty of memory-boosting foods to their diet.

-There has been a number of studies done between brain function and diet and many researchers have discovered that there are foods that can actual improve memory and overall brain health.
+There have been a number of studies done between brain function and diet and many researchers have discovered that there are foods that can actually improve memory and overall brain health.
 Adding these foods to an already balanced and healthy diet will only help any senior get the brain-boosting power they need to stay their healthiest well into their golden years.

 It should come as no surprise that vegetables are some of the ‘must-have’ addition to any memory-boosting diet.
 There are so many great vitamins and nutrients that occur naturally in vegetables, but with the right vegetables in the diet, any senior can also get some serious brain-power as well.
 Some of the best brain-healthy vegetables include: